Virtual Keyboard Developer Leaked 31 Million of Client Records

 Client files that included the personal details of 31,293,959 users who installed ai.type virtual keyboard.
-This is highly sensitive and identifiable information such as:
+From the legal point of view provided by our partners, this is highly sensitive and identifiable information such as:

 Phone number, full name of the owner, device name and model, mobile network name, SMS number, screen resolution, user languages enabled, Android version, IMSI number (international mobile subscriber identity used for interconnection), IMEI number (a unique number given to every single mobile phone), emails associated with the phone, country of residence, links and the information associated with the social media profiles (birthdate, title, emails etc.) and photo (links to Google+, Facebook etc.), IP (if available), location details (long/lat).